-- 1. , the firefighters finally put out the fire.
-(They worked round the clock.) - 2.
-She watched the sunset above the mountain, (She noticed the colours blending softly into one another.) - 3.
-The excited horse pawed the ground rapidly, (While it neighed continually.) - 4. , I found myself in Bangalore, instead of Benaras.
-(I had taken the wrong train.) - 5. , I was desperate to get to the bathroom.
-(I had not bathed for two days) - The stone steps, needed to be replaced.
+1. round the clock.) , the firefighters finally put out the fire.
+(They worked 2.
+She watched the sunset above the mountain, (She noticed the colours blending softly into one another.)
+3. The excited horse pawed the ground rapidly, (While it neighed continually.)
+4. , I found myself in Bangalore, instead of Benaras.
+(I had taken the wrong train.)
+5. , I was desperate to get to the bathroom.
+(I had not bathed for two days) 6.
+The stone steps, needed to be replaced.
 (They were worn down).
+7. The actor received hundreds of letters from his fans,(They asked him to send them his photograph.)